ab25cq/comelang/README.md

 # Histories

 ```
+5.0.6 if statment has the result type. pattern matching is coming.
+The bug fixed.
 5.0.5 if statment has the result type. pattern matching is coming.
 5.0.4 if statment has the result type.
 5.0.3 pattern matching is coming soon.